 Have you got the itch?

 Swimmer’s Itch is the common name for a rash you can develop after swimming in many lakes around the world.
 The itch is caused by free-swimming larvae of parasites, called schistosomes, accidentally penetrating your skin while you are in the water.
 This causes an allergic reaction to occur and results in a rash to form that can last up to two weeks.
-By filling out the survey with information related to your recent case of swimmer’s itch, you can help us inform others of where swimmer’s itch outbreaks are occurring.
-The information from the survey is used to update a self-report map.
-The map is interactive and highlights recent swimmer’s itch reports, so you can keep up-to-date with the latest outbreaks.
+Use our interactive map to see recent swimmer’s itch reports and let us know where you contract swimmer’s itch.
+Check back frequently so you can keep up-to-date with the latest outbreaks.